Benchmarks & Industry Insights

 Search requirements

-• Size and activity: Target 1K–50K members with steady daily threads.
-Big enough for reach, small enough for focus.
+• Size and activity: Target subreddits with steady daily threads.

 • Rules compliance: Read the rules section completely.
 Many tech subreddits forbid promotional content.